Sprague's Super Service: Restoration effort

 Illinois State University instructor and Route 66 historical author Terri Ryburn, with her husband William Sanders (August 23, 1933 - January 6, 2011), purchased the station at a cost of $220,000 to begin restoration in October 2006.
 An architectural study was completed and the roof, electric and plumbing systems, bathrooms, ceilings and heating and air conditioning system replaced as the first steps in an eventual restoration of the property.
-The owner's stated intention is to reopen the historic building as an information centre, café, diner, soda fountain, bed and breakfast and event space; these plans have been delayed due to an estimated total cost of $1.2 million to fully complete this ambitious project.
+The owner's stated intention was to reopen the historic building as an information centre, café, diner, soda fountain, bed and breakfast and event space; these plans were delayed due to an estimated total cost of $1.2 million to fully complete this ambitious project.

 Sprague's Super Service has been listed on the National Register of Historic Places since April 25, 2008, was inducted into the Route 66 Association of Illinois Hall of Fame in 2009 and designated municipally as a local historic landmark on August 15, 2011.

 In December 2010, an outdoor wayside exhibit was installed to describe the history of the Sprague Service Station in all the various incarnations it has gone through over the years as a service station, a residence and various retail operations.
 In 2012, a group of Illinois State University interior design students proposed various designs for interior renovations.

 Various attempts have been made to raise funds to complete the restoration; in addition to about $90,000 from the owner's own pockets, contributions have included a $46,695 grant from the town for a new roof and temporary furnace, a $20,000 matching grant from the National Park Service for a heating and air conditioning system, duct work and ceiling, a $10,000 matching grant from the National Park Service to replace windows in the living quarters above the station, a $10,000 grant from the state for two new bathrooms and a day of volunteer service from the Route 66 Association.
 An additional $10,000 federal matching grant in 2012 subsidized restoration of historic wood-frame windows and doors.

 In 2010, proceeds from the sale of a 'Pics on Route 66′ 2011 Calendar by David Schwartz were donated to the restoration effort; local classic country group Wagon Load A Trouble performed for free at the site in 2014.
 Attempts have also been made to raise funds through private individual donation.

-Ryburn still plans at some point to include a coffee and ice cream shop, a tea room and theatre space but, as of 2014, says "The short-term goal now is to finish the downstairs and rent that out as event space, so I can get some income to finish my plans.
+As of 2014, Ryburn planned to include a coffee and ice cream shop, a tea room and theatre space but said, "The short-term goal now is to finish the downstairs and rent that out as event space, so I can get some income to finish my plans.
 I can't afford the equipment for a restaurant now."

+In 2016, Ryburn sold the station to the town of Normal, Illinois.
+After additional renovations, the station reopened in August 12, 2017.
+It operates as a visitor center and gift shop featuring local art under the name Ryburn Place.